nandhakumari/test/README.md

-test
-====
-welcome
-welcome to github
-hello welcome to git hub
-ppy to see

-very new with chef
-welcome to chef
-dofuiyiowdfhkjshdfusdfkhsgadkl fhgg
- bala
+git hub integration with the chef -solo and chef server-client is working fine